Run a Multi-Stage Search: Request Additional Materials From Selected Applicants

 Look for the "Status" button to the right of the page and apply the new status to selected applicants.

 Confirm the new status and the implications.
-Then click save.
+Then click to save.

 C. Archive applicants that are not moving forward